Upgrading your build from Gradle 8.x to the latest

 }

-The Java Toolchains plugin is applied automatically by the Java plugin, so you can also apply it to your project and it will fix the warning.
+The Java Toolchains plugin is applied automatically by the Java library plugin or other JVM plugins.
+So you can apply any of them to your project and it will fix the warning.

 Deprecated members of the org.gradle.util